On the Rate-Distortion-Complexity Tradeoff for Semantic Communication: Experimental Results

-\blu{ To further demonstrate the benefits of our RDC framework in practical resource-constrained scenarios, we compare the generation performance (IS) of our full RDC model against two baselines, DeepJSCC and a variant of our framework without the complexity constraint, implemented by setting $\lambda_c = 0$ in the loss function, under the same computational complexity (FLOPs).
-As shown in Fig. \ref{fig:exp_flops}, we note that both RDC and its variant without complexity constraint substantially outperform DeepJSCC across all FLOPs levels.
+As shown in Figs.~\ref{fig:exp_flops} (a) and (b), we note that both RDC and its variant without complexity constraint substantially outperform DeepJSCC across all FLOPs levels on both MNIST and CIFAR10 datasets.
 This performance gap underscores the importance of incorporating divergence-based semantic distance constraints for generation tasks, as DeepJSCC, which focuses solely on optimizing bit-wise fidelity, fails to preserve perceptual quality effectively.
-We also observe that, in the low-FLOPs regime (e.g., below 0.95M FLOPs), the full RDC model achieves noticeably higher IS than the RDP variant.
-Specifically, when the computational complexity is set at 0.938M and 0.942M FLOPs, the full RDC model achieves roughly 8.89\% and 7.78\% higher perceptual quality, as measured by the IS, respectively, compared to the RDC model trained without a complexity constraint.
+We also observe that, in the low-FLOPs regime (below 0.95M FLOPs on MNIST and 11.01M FLOPs on CIFAR10), the full RDC model achieves noticeably higher IS than the RDP variant.
+Specifically, on MNIST dataset, when the computational complexity is set at 0.938M and 0.942M FLOPs, the full RDC model achieves roughly 8.89\% and 7.78\% higher generation performance, respectively, compared to the RDC model trained without a complexity constraint.
+On CIFAR10, the improvements of full RDC over RDC without complexity constraint is 7.27\% at 10.683M FLOPs, and 6.92\% at 10.715M FLOPs.
 This advantage stems from the explicit complexity constraint $I(X;U)$, which encourages the encoder to learn a more information-efficient representation, thereby making better use of limited computational resources.
-Third, as FLOPs increase beyond approximately 1.0M, the performance of the two RDC-based models converges, with both approaching a similar saturation level.
-This behavior aligns with the trends observed in Table~\ref{tab:udim-flops-info}, where the mutual information $I(X;U)$ levels off once the representation capacity becomes sufficient to capture the essential semantic information.
-Together, these findings validate that the complexity term $I(X;U)$ not only provides a theoretical tradeoff dimension but also guides the design of more efficient encoders in practice, particularly under strict computational constraints typical of IoT and edge devices.
-Thus, training semantic coders with a model complexity constraint based on the mutual information between encoder input and output facilitates more effective capture of source information, leading to improved task performance under the same computational budget when compared to models trained without such a constraint. }